-Kimberly McKinnis is an artist, educator and curator originally from Southern California.
-She holds a BFA in studio art with a concentration in glass and an MFA in Exhibition Design both from the California State University in Fullerton, California.
-As member of the curatorial team Day Job Projects, she has been organizing exhibitions in and around Orange County since 2012.
-Recently she has returned to making her own artwork which focuses on themes of identity, introspection, and exploring preconceived notions of beauty through symmetry.
-In her personal studio practice she utilizes a variety of media including silver, glass, video and performance.
-Her work has been exhibited nationally and internationally including in publications such as the annual New Glass Review by the Corning Museum of Glass.
-She currently resides in Norfolk, Virginia and is currently an adjunct faculty member at Old Dominion University, The Governor's School for the Arts and is a member of the glass studio team at the Chrysler Museum of Art.
+is an artist, educator, and curator originally from Southern California.
+She holds a BFA in Studio Art with a Concentration in Glass, and an MFA in Exhibition Design—both from the California State University in Fullerton, California.
+As member of the curatorial team Day Job Projects, she has been organizing exhibitions in and around Orange County, California, since 2012.
+Recently, she has returned to making her own work, which focuses on themes of identity, introspection, and exploring preconceived notions of beauty through symmetry.
+In her personal studio practice, she utilizes a variety of media including silver, glass, video, and performance.
+Her work has been exhibited nationally and internationally and has been featured in publications such as the annual New Glass Review by the Corning Museum of Glass.
+She currently resides in Norfolk, Virginia.
+McKinnis is an adjunct faculty member at Old Dominion University and The Governor's School for the Arts, as well as a member of the glass studio team at the Chrysler Museum of Art.